avaframe/AvaFrame/docs/theoryCom1DFA.rst

 Thickness integrated momentum equation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using the definitions of average values given in Sect.~\ref{sec-averaged-quantities}
+Using the definitions of average values given in :ref:`theorycom1DFA:Choice of the coordinate system and thickness averaged quantities`
 and the decomposition of the surface forces given by :eq:`eq-basal-surface-forces`
 and :eq:`eq-lateral-surface-forces` combined with the expression of the
-entrainment force detailed in Appendix~\ref{ap-entrainment-force}, the momentum equation reads:
+entrainment force detailed in :eq:`force-entrainment`, the momentum equation reads:

 .. math::
   \rho_0 \frac{\mathrm{d}V(t) \widetilde {\mathbf{u}}}{\mathrm{d}t} = \rho_0 V